 Since 2015, the strategy has come to life in many ways.
-To name a few, we established RMIT Activator, RMIT Online, and grew RMIT Europe.
+To name a few, we established the RMIT Activator, RMIT Online, cross-disciplinary Enabling Capability Platforms and grew RMIT Europe.
 We established a new Indigenous portfolio and Reconciliation goals, set ourselves a more ambitious research agenda and prioritised a strong, clear focus on student experience across the whole of RMIT.

-As we approach 2020, we can see that our shared dhumbali (commitment) over the past five years has helped RMIT build a stronger foundation in a fast-changing world.
+In 2020, we can see that our shared dhumbali over the past five years has helped RMIT build a stronger foundation in a fast changing world.

-Now, the question is - where next?
+Now, the question is - where to next?